yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Create a new branch

 1. Select the "Repos" menu item from the left-hand navigation.
-Then, click on "Branches".
+Then, choose "Branches".

     ![On the screen, Repos and Branches are highlighted.](images/stepbystep/media/image106.png "Azure DevOps window")

-2. Click the "New branch" button in the upper right corner of the page.
+2. Select the "New branch" button in the upper right corner of the page.

     ![On the screen, New branch is highlighted.](images/stepbystep/media/image106a.png "Azure DevOps window")